hahabooy/my_wechat_robot/README.md

 In code, I deal with two language, it seems a little Redundant, but the text in py file can be deleted and modified.

 Useful comments are contained in the py code.
 Hope your wechat more colorful!

+Ultimate reminder: when you run the py code and it runs correctly, you will see a big QR graph for your phone wechat to scan to log in.
+If you don't use black background and white font color, the QR graph is strange and not useable.